-Social innovation and co-creation are 'magic concepts' (cf. Pollitt & Hupe, 2011) which, during recent years, have been embraced as a new reform strategy for the public sector, given the social challenges and budget austerity with which governments are wrestling.
-Social innovation is an inspiring concept but at the same time it is weakly conceptualized, due to the dominance of grey, policy-oriented literature (Bates, 2012; Cels et al, 2012; Kamoji et al, 2009; Mulgan, 2009; Mair, 2010).
-In this study, we define social innovation as: the creation of long-lasting outcomes that aim to address societal needs by fundamentally changing the relationships, positions and rules between the involved stakeholders, through an open process of participation, exchange and collaboration with relevant stakeholders, including end-users, thereby crossing organizational boundaries and jurisdictions (Hartley, 2005; Bason, 2010; Osborne & Brown, 2011; Sörensen & Torfing, 2011; Chesbrough, 2003, 2006).
-In the literature the participation of end-users is indicated as co-creation (Von Hippel, 1987).
-But what do we know about co-creation with citizens as end-users in a public sector context?
+Social innovation and co-creation are 'magic concepts' (cf. Pollitt and Hupe 2011) which, during recent years, have been embraced as a new reform strategy for the public sector, given the social challenges and budget austerity with which governments are wrestling.
+Social innovation is an inspiring concept, but at the same time it is weakly conceptualized, due to the dominance of grey, policy-oriented literature (Bates 2012; Cels, De Jong, and Nauta 2012; Kamoji, Orton, and Williamson 2009; Mulgan 2009; Mair 2010).
+In this study, we define social innovation as the creation of long-lasting outcomes that aim to address societal needs by fundamentally changing the relationships, positions and rules between the involved stakeholders, through an open process of participation, exchange and collaboration with relevant stakeholders, including endusers, thereby crossing organizational boundaries and jurisdictions (Hartley 2005; Bason 2010; Osborne and Brown 2011; Sorensen and Torfing 2011; Chesbrough 2003, 2006).
+In the literature, the participation of end-users is indicated as co-creation (Von Hippel 1987).
+But what do we know about co-creation with citizens as end-users in a public-sector context?

 In the private sector, co-creation is based on two trends.
 First, corporations are challenged to produce their goods more efficiently.
-As a result end-users are defined as possible co-producers who take over specific activities in the production chain (Prahalad & Ramaswamy, 2000; Vargo & Lusch, 2004; Von Hippel, 2007).
+As a result, end-users are defined as possible co-producers who take over specific activities in the production chain (Prahalad and Ramaswamy 2000; Vargo and Lusch 2004; Von Hippel 2007).
 Second, end-users may become co-creators whose experiences with products or services can be of added value for a company.
-End-users are an interesting source of product and service innovation (Prahalad & Ramaswamy, 2000; Vargo & Lusch, 2004).
-As a result, research showed that co-creation not only influences customer satisfaction and loyalty, it also helps firms to achieve competitive advantage (Grissemann & Stokburger-Sauer, 2012).
+End-users are an interesting source of product and service innovation (Prahalad and Ramaswamy 2000; Vargo and Lusch 2004).
+As a result, research showed that co-creation not only influences customer satisfaction and loyalty, but also helps firms to achieve competitive advantage (Grissemann and Stokburger-Sauer 2012).

-But, in the public sector these end-users are citizens.
-According to the European Commission (2011; p.
-30) "social innovation mobilizes each citizen to become an active part of the innovation process".
+But, in the public sector, these end-users are citizens.
+According to the European Commission (European Commission 2011, 30), 'social innovation mobilizes each citizen to become an active part of the innovation process'.
 If citizen participation is considered as a necessary condition for social innovation in the public sector, it is important that we have systematic knowledge regarding the conditions under which citizens are prepared to embark on the 'social innovation journey' (cf. Van de Ven et al. 2008).
 This leads to the following research question:

-What do we know about the types, objectives, outcomes and conditions under which cocreation and co-production with citizens take place in innovation processes in the public sector?
+What do we know about the types, objectives, outcomes and conditions under which co-creation and co-production with citizens take place in innovation processes in the public sector?

-This research question can be divided into three sub questions:
+This research question can be divided into three sub-questions:

-- 1) What are the objectives of co-creation and co-production with citizens and what are relevant types of co-creation in the public sector? - 2) Which factors influence co-creation and co-production processes with citizens? - 3) What are the outcomes of co-creation and co-production processes with citizens?
+- 1. What are the objectives of co-creation and co-production with citizens and what are the relevant types of co-creation in the public sector? - 2.
+Which factors influence co-creation and co-production processes with citizens? - 3.
+What are the outcomes of co-creation and co-production processes with citizens?

-To answer these questions we conducted a systematic review of the academic literature regarding public co-creation and co-production with citizens.
+To answer these questions, we conducted a systematic review of the academic literature regarding public co-creation and co-production with citizens.